Pluses and Minuses of Using Capital One Travel for a Rental Car

 We’re back to 2 options:

 - You can get the perks of your status

 - Or you can get the perks of the travel portal

 Capital One Travel amazingly offers 2 perks that you can’t use together.
 It’s simply incredible.

 I saw this rental car issue with Capital One Travel from a mile away.
 Now that I’ve tested it out on a few dummy bookings, my predictions came true.
 You can use your status with Hertz by booking directly, or you can use your portal perks by booking that way.
 However, you can’t get the Hertz perks in the portal and can’t get the portal perks when booking with Hertz.

-Given the fact that Capital One is touting this Hertz status, you’d figure someone would’ve thought about these things.
+Given the fact that Capital One is touting this Hertz status pretty hard, you’d figure someone would’ve thought about these things.
 Apparently not.

 When it comes time to book your next rental car, you’ll have to decide which is more important to you: the $300 credit/increased points earning or the perks with Hertz.